-When we instead define low-skilled workers to be those with a high-school education or less (Figure 18, panel b), the broad patterns for the actual skill premium are similar, though the flattening in the premium during the 2000s is less pronounced and the absolute premium is smaller.
-For the out-of-sample period 2008 to 2015, it is again the case again that the projected skill premium based on actual labor supplies lies above the observed skill premium, indicating an increase in the demand for skill less than the linear trend.
-Comparing this projected skill premium to that which obtains when using counterfactual labor supplies (involving no post-2007 slowdown in immigration), the latter exceeds the former by 6.1 log points in 2015, or a difference of 0.8 percent per year over 2007 to 2015.
-To put this magnitude in context, the observed increase in the college- high school wage premium over 1980 to 2007 is 1.1 percent per year.
-Because low-skilled immigrants are a smaller share of the high-school-and-less skill group than of the less-than-high-school skill group, the implied wage pressures of the immigration slowdown are weaker when we move to this more expansive definition of being low-skilled.
+When we instead define low-skilled workers to be those with a high school education or less (right panel of figure 18), the broad patterns for the actual skill premium are similar, though the flattening in the premium during the 2000s is less pronounced and the absolute premium is smaller.
+For the out-of-sample period 2008-15, it is again the case again that the projected skill premium based on actual labor supplies lies above the observed skill premium, indicating an increase in the demand for skill that is less than the linear trend.
+Comparing this projected skill premium with that which obtains when using counterfactual labor supplies (involving no post-2007 slowdown in immigration), the latter exceeds the former by 6.1 log points in 2015, or a difference of 0.8 percent a year during the period 2007-15.
+To put this magnitude in context, the observed increase in the wage premium for college-educated workers versus workers with a high school education or less for 1980-2007 is 1.1 percent a year.
+Because low-skilled immigrants are a smaller share of the skill group with a high school education or less than of the skill group with strictly less than a high school education, the implied wage pressures of the immigration slowdown are weaker when we move to this more expansive definition of being low-skilled.
+Similar patterns are observed when we restrict the sample from all industries (figure 18) to low-skill industries (figure 19).